nicwest/site/content/pages/cv.md

 I like domain driven, asynchronous, micro services with minimal interdependencies.

-**API Design:** Having spent the last 8 years primarily either writing or consuming APIs I have fairly strong opinions about public API design.
+**API Design:** Having spent the last decade or so primarily either writing or consuming APIs I have fairly strong opinions about public API design.
 APIs should be consistent, easy to deserialise, and provide clear information when things deviate from the happy path.